nmenant/iControl_LX_Lab/docs/class3/module2/lab1.rst

 Lab 2.1 - Interact with a REST extension
 ----------------------------------------

-In this exercise we are going to look at an iControlLX extension that ships with iControl.
-This is the iControlLX 'presentation' extension.
+In this exercise we are going to look at an iControl LX extension that ships with iControl.
+This is the iControl LX 'presentation' extension.

 Typically, when you login to iWorkflow via the Web Interface you are redirected to `/mgmt/xui`.
 In this exercise we are going to review the REST API via the